 In 2015, Nevada's population was estimated at approximately 2.8 million.
 This represents a 5.1% population increase since 2010.
-Clark County, Nevada's most populous county, accounts for 72%15 of Nevada's total population.
-The diversity of Clark County's population, like its core population, is also increasing.
-Much of this is attributed to growth within the under 18 age group - most significantly seen within the Hispanic community.9
+Clark County, Nevada's most populous county, accounts for 73% of Nevada's total population.15 The diversity of Clark County's population, like its core population, is also increasing.
+Much of this is attributed to growth within the under-18 age group - most significantly seen within the Hispanic community.9 least a bachelor's degree compared to 8.6% of Hispanics.15 Geographic distribution shows bachelor's degree attainments are highest in the census-designated places of Summerlin South, Enterprise, and Henderson.13

-Clark County's poverty level has increased from 10.9% (2005-2009) to 15.7% (2010-2014).
-The poverty level has increased even more for children under the age of 18 from 15.2% to 23.0% during the same time period.
+Clark County's poverty rate has increased from 10.9% (2005-2009) to 15.7% (2010-2014).
+Poverty levels have increased even more for children under the age of 18 from 15.2% to 23.0% during the same time period.
 The overall poverty level is highest in the Black/African American community, followed by Native Hawaiian/Other Pacific Islanders.3